Spin Relaxometry with Solid-State Defects: Theory, Platforms, and Applications: Experimental Applications of Spin Relaxometry

 Two practical features make CR relaxometry attractive for applications.
 First, it is naturally sensitive to fast-fluctuating electron-spin targets whose noise power resides in the GHz band, and it can be deployed as a wide-band spectroscopy tool by tuning $\omega_{\mathrm{NV}}$ over a large frequency range via $B_0$ \cite{wood2016wide,hall2016detection}.
 Second, spectral selectivity continues to improve as experiments and models better disentangle overlapping impurity signatures and microwave-driven artifacts in optically detected CR observables \cite{lazda2021cross}.

-An important extension of CR physics appears near the NV ground-state level anticrossing (GSLAC) at $B_0 \approx 1024$~G, where electron-nuclear mixing reshapes the relevant splittings and enables purely optical access to low-frequency magnetic noise.
-Broadway \emph{et al.} showed that, in this regime, microwave-free protocols can detect magnetic-noise components from the MHz scale down toward the sub-MHz range, opening an all-optical route to CR-like sensitivity in a band that overlaps nuclear Larmor frequencies at modest fields \cite{broadway2016anticrossing}.
+An important extension of CR physics appears near the NV GSLAC at $B_0 \approx 1024$\,G, where electron-nuclear mixing reshapes the relevant splittings and enables purely optical access to low-frequency magnetic noise.
+Broadway \emph{et al.}~showed that, in this regime, microwave-free protocols can detect magnetic noise components from the MHz scale down toward the sub-MHz range, opening an all-optical route to CR-like sensitivity in a band that overlaps nuclear Larmor frequencies at modest fields \cite{broadway2016anticrossing}.

 Finally, CR relaxometry is increasingly used as a \emph{readout layer} for optically ``dark'' spins in heterogeneous materials.
 Recent scanning-NV work demonstrated ESR detection of boron-vacancy defects ($V_{\mathrm{B}}^{-}$) in hBN by monitoring changes in the NV $T_1$ while tuning the NV transition through the NV--$V_{\mathrm{B}}^{-}$ cross-relaxation condition, thereby avoiding any requirement for direct fluorescence-based readout of the target defect \cite{melendez2025probing}.
 This hybrid 2D/3D strategy highlights a broader theme: once the NV is established as a calibrated relaxometric transducer, CR spectroscopy can be extended to material platforms where conventional optical or inductive ESR is impractical.
 Moreover, the scanning geometry enables sub-diffraction-limited, spatially resolved mapping of defect populations, providing a quantitative route to imaging defect density variations across heterogeneous 2D landscapes (Fig.~\ref{fig:spin}a).